 Where it is assessed that an applicant can receive accreditation for previous education or professional activities, they may not be given preference over other applicants in the selection process.
 (Higher Education Ordinance, Chapter 7, Section 41)

-Decisions regarding admissions to studies at third-cycle level concluding in a doctoral degree are made in accordance with Umea university's delegation of authority.
+Decisions regarding admissions to studies at third-cycle level concluding in a licentiate degree are made by the Faculty of Science and Technology Board.

 4. Contents and scheduling

 4.1 General